 Editor’s Note: This article was originally posted in February of 2016 and has been updated with new statistics and information.

-Today most organizations have a social presence and as a result, employee advocacy has become a key marketing strategy for many leading enterprises.
-One struggle many organizations face is continually having to cut through the noise on social media.
-Employee advocacy helps organizations’ branded messages have a greater reach by leveraging the voice of their employees.
+Most organizations today have made investments to increase their social presence and as a result, employee advocacy has become a key marketing strategy for leading enterprises.
+One struggle these organizations face is continuously cutting through all the noise on social media.
+This is where employee advocacy steps in.
+By leveraging the voice of your employees, companies can increase the social media reach of their branded content.
 As a result, employee engagement and employee advocacy are essential components of an effective social media strategy.

 But where’s the proof?

 We’ve compiled 45 statistics on employee advocacy, social media strategy, and social selling.
 When woven together, these stats build a compelling case for why organizations need to implement employee advocacy.

 Social Advocacy in the Workplace